Bosch-SW/linux-iccom/README.md

 1. ICCom Socket IF lets the ICCom stack to run.

+# How to debug your application communication using ICCom stack?

+Please jump to the dedicated [applications debugging tools](./docs/apps_debugging_tools.md) document.

 # How to build and run it

 This repository is expected to be built as out-of-tree module.